 Figure X. Original stimuli from the experiment by Samson et al. (2010), adapted from O’Grady, Scott-Phillips, Lavelle & Smith (2020).
 In this task, one is required to make a judgement on the number of dots based on the self-perspective or the other-perspective.
 The judgement itself consist of a button press if a digit on the screen (e.g., “1” or “2”) matches the number of dots seen from this perspective.
 The panel on the left represents a “congruent” trial, as the number of dots from the perspective of the participant is equal to that of the avatar.
 The panel on the right is an “incongruent” case, as the participant sees two dots while the avatar sees only one.
 Typically, such incongruent trials result in a slower response time in the self-perspective, indicating that an implicitly held representation of the avatar’s perspective interferes with judgements made from one’s own perspective.

 Qureshi, Apperly and Samson (2010) had a group of participants perform this task while simultaneously performing a task that had participants perform a tapping task, requiring to give an opposite number of key presses to a set number of tones (e.g., one press for two tones heard, and vice versa).
 This task placed additional demands on executive function due to the necessity to inhibit a congruent response.
 Results indicated that the secondary task increased altercentric and egocentric biases in the visual perspective taking task, suggesting that the additional executive demands affected perspective selection but not perspective calculation, bolstering the case for the relatively automatic representation of other’s visual perspective.
 Similarly, Todd, Cameron and Simpson (2017) showed that these altercentric intrusion effects are relatively immune to added time pressure.
 Recent work, however, has found limitations to the automaticity of Level 1 perspective taking.
 When combining the dot perspective task above with a secondary task that requires participants to hold a series of letters in working memory, Qureshi and Monk (2018) found that this additional working memory demand diminished altercentric intrusions, suggesting that working memory is required for maintaining a representation of someone’s visual perspective.
 At present the emerging picture is still unclear, but a brief summary would be that executive functioning is involved in inhibiting the egocentric perspective and selecting the altercentric perspective.
-Moreover, while the altercentric perspective seems to be calculated relatively automatic and efficient, working memory could be required to maintain a representation of the altercentric perspective (Martin, Perceval, Davies, Su, Huang & Meizer, 2019).
+Moreover, while the altercentric perspective seems to be calculated in a relatively automatic and efficient manner, working memory could be required to maintain a representation of the altercentric perspective (Martin, Perceval, Davies, Su, Huang & Meizer, 2019).

-Given the similarity between both concepts (i.e., automatic representation of another’s visual perspective and automatic representation of another’s object registrations), we suspect to find similar results on implicit measures of belief-tracking.
-That is, as we expect implicit tracking of agent registrations to be a relatively efficient and automatic process, we expect to find that additional demands placed on executive functioning could diminish the previously found belief-tracking effect but will not nullify it, provided that this secondary task places little to no demands on working memory.
+Given the similarity between both concepts (i.e., automatic representation of another’s visual perspective and automatic representation of another’s object registrations), we considered that we would also find similar results on implicit measures of belief-tracking.
+That is, as we expect implicit tracking of agent registrations to be a relatively efficient and automatic process; we expect to find that additional demands placed on executive functioning could diminish the previously found belief-tracking effect but will not nullify it, provided that this secondary task places little to no demands on working memory.